Warden station: Nearby landmarks

 Nearby landmarks include the Providence Healthcare, Warden Woods Park, Warden Hilltop Community Centre and Pine Hills Cemetery.
 It is near much vacant industrial land (including the former site of Centennial College and Warden Woods Mall/Power Centre) where major redevelopment is expected over the coming years, including numerous new housing developments on the former Power Centre property.
 It is also near the Toronto District School Board high school WA Porter CI, which brings about 700 students into the station each year.

 Surface connections

-The temporary bus terminal, opened on January 5, 2025, is accessible to those with disabilities; however, the subway platform will not be accessible until elevators are installed between street level and the subway platform.

-The temporary bus terminal is located on the east side of Warden Avenue, south of St. Clair Avenue.
-The bus bays are numbered from 1 to 8 from south to north.
+The temporary bus terminal, opened on January 5, 2025, is accessible to those with disabilities.
+It is located on the east side of Warden Avenue, south of St. Clair Avenue.
+The bus bays are numbered 1 to 8 from south to north.
 Four of the bays (1, 6, 7, 8) are located on the east curb of Warden Avenue.
-The other four bays (3, 4, 5, 6) are located in an adjacent, former parking lot.
+The other four bays (2, 3, 4, 5) are located in an adjacent, former parking lot.
 The temporary bus terminal is outside of the station's fare-paid area.

 TTC routes serving the station include: